chibiboba/JS-202/Practice Problems/Lesson 2.md

 Solution

 - The difference here is that `section` is a block element, so it will always appear on a line by itself within it's container `div` no matter its width.
-And because it is a block element, the browser will use all the CSS propeties to compute the dimensions  for `section` including : `width` `height` `margin` `border` and `padding`.
+And because it is a block element, the browser will use all the CSS properties to compute the dimensions  for `section` including : `width` `height` `margin` `border` and `padding`.
 - Since `div` uses `border-box` sizing, the padding and borders are included in calculating the space needed.
 Although margins are typically not included in `box sizing`, we will need to include it our calculations for how much space `div` needs to contain `section`.
 The width and height will be 580 pixels horizontally and 360 pixels vertically.

 3. Given the code below, what is the minimum width and height (in pixels) that the `div` needs to entirely contain the `em` element (including its margins)?